MakersNeedMore-MnM/Round2-Powerpuff-Girls/README.md

 A cross-platform healthcare front-end for **patient-controlled, time-limited medical record sharing via QR code**.
 A patient picks which records to share for a specific consultation, generates a QR code carrying an opaque session ID, and a doctor scans it to request time-boxed access.

-> **Status: prototype / demo.** This is a client-side React app built for AI Studio (Gemini).
-There is no real backend, no authentication, and no encryption of record contents — see [Limitations](#limitations--known-gaps) before treating this as anything beyond a UX proof of concept.

 ## How it works

 1. **Patient** selects a specialty and reason for visit → the app runs a deterministic, keyword-based rules engine (`smartSuggestions.ts`) to suggest which existing records are clinically relevant.